mindspore-lab/mindone/README.md

 # MindONE

-This repository contains SoTA algorithms, models, and interesting projects in the area of multi modal understanding and content generation
+This repository contains SoTA algorithms, models, and interesting projects in the area of multimodal understanding and content generation

 ONE is short for "ONE for all"
 ## News